hapax/hapax.github.io/assets/chandra.md

 We still don't know the radius of the orbit labelled by $n$, and won't need it below.
-However, the interested reader can figure it out themselves in the following exercise.
+However, the interested reader can supply it themselves in the following exercise.

 ---